A Treasure Found

 I ran to look more closely.
 The box was filled with half-dollars and dollars and lots of other coins that I'd never seen before.
 Some were from faraway places such as Africa and England.
 Most of them were packed inside little see-through plastic cases.

 I sifted through the large number of coins.
 Finally I stood up and hopped from one foot to another.
+I was rich!

 I clicked on my walkie-talkie.
 "Calling Autumn.
 Autumn, come in.
 Are you there?"

 "Really!
 I did!
 Meet me at the apartment, and I'll show it to you."

 I packed all the coins back in the box and lugged it home.
 Autumn met me on the steps.

 "Look!"
 I held the box out to her.

 "Wow!" she said as she looked through it.
 "You really did find a treasure!
 I wonder who it belongs to?"

 "Finders, keepers!"
 I said with a smile.
 But even as I said it, I knew the treasure wasn't really mine.
 Somebody had lost it.
 Frowning, I added, "But I guess I'd better show it to Mom."

 The box was caked with dirt.
 "I think I should leave it out here.
 Mom will have a fit if I get dirt on the carpet.
 Watch it for me, OK, Autumn?"

 I ran into the apartment.
 "Mom, come and see the treasure I found!"